 White Blood Cells: Also called leukocytes, this group of cells is responsible for fighting infections in the body.
 About 120,000 while blood cells are produced every second.
 There are three types of white blood cells: granulocytes, monocytes, and lymphocytes.
 Neutrophils make up most of the granulocytes.

-Neutrophils are the type of white blood cell that attack bacteria in the blood. (see video link in the sidebar for a real neutrophil in action).
-There a few different reasons a person could develop Neutropenia.
+Neutrophils are the type of white blood cell that attack bacteria in the blood (see video below).
+There a few different reasons a person could develop neutropenia.
 Patients on chemotherapy can become neutropenic.
 Often these patients will revert to normal neutrophil levels should chemotherapy cease.
 Certain viral infections are also sometimes the cause.
 Others are simply born with the condition or the reason may not be known.

 Normal level: 1500 to 7000 neutrophils per mm3 of blood.